FdaStats/FDADNN/README.md

 -------------------------------------------------------------

 # Function descriptions
+- Main function is in "FDADNN.R".
-- Download and install the r package under "master" branch.
+- The package is under "master" branch.
+Download and install the r package.
 Use "help" for more function details and examples.
 -------------------------------------------------------------